oasis-tcs/openc2-cap/haha.cap.md

 subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
-Stateless packet filtering is a cyber defense mechanism that denies or allows traffic based on packet properties such as address, port, protocol etc.
-The StateLess Packet Filter (SLPF) actuator profile defines the actions, targets, and arguments that are consistent with version 1.0 of the
-OpenC2 Language Specification
-in the context of stateless packet filtering.
-This Custom Actuator Profile (CAP) is an extension to the SLPF profile for BAWNL, a particular instantiation (see put-link-here-to-lycan-beam-bawnl).
+Actuator profiles specify the subset of the optional language components that the actuator will respond to.
+This Custom Actuator Profile (CAP) is for a 'hello world' actuator haha (Https Api Hello-world Actuator).
+Haha exists just for the purpose of demonstrating the language/profile/transport with the simplest possible actuator.
+Haha also serves as a template for 'real' actuators.

-BAWNL is for Beam AWs Nacl Lycan ie a Lycan (transformer) for converting between OpenC2 and AWS NACL's that was implemented on beam, a highly reliable erlang/elixir virtual machine.
+Haha was implemented on beam,
+a highly reliable erlang/elixir virtual machine.
+Several implementations exist (or will) - see (put link here).

 ## Status
 This document does not go thru the TC approval process.